Lapland

 Included in the price

-4 nights of accommodation in 2-4-person cabins right on the shore of Lake Inari
+4 nights accommodation in 2-4 person off-grid cabins right on the shore of Lake Inari

 Three meals a day